 Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK regulatory principles, such as those governed by the Financial Conduct Authority, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to manipulating growth in pre tax profits through posting inappropriate journals to either overstate revenue or understate expenditure.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to manipulating growth in pre tax profits through posting inappropriate journal entries to either overstate revenue or understate expenditure.
 Audit procedures performed by the engagement team included:

-- Discussions with the Board of Directors and with management (including those involved within the Finance function, Internal Audit, Legal, Risk and Compliance), including consideration of their process for identifying and responding to the risk of fraud, and any known or suspected instances of fraud or non-compliance with laws and regulations both within the company and any associated service organisations; - Reading key correspondence with the Financial Conduct Authority in relation to compliance with laws and regulations; - · Reviewing relevant meeting minutes including those of the Board of Directors; - Identifying and testing journal entries, including those posted with unexpected account combinations which increased revenue, or unusual credits to expenses that were not offset by an expected statement of financial position debit; - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.
+- Discussions with the Board of Directors and with management (including those involved within the Finance function, Internal Audit, Legal, Risk and Compliance), including consideration of their process for identifying and responding to the risk of fraud, and any known or suspected instances of fraud or non-compliance with laws and regulations both within the company and any associated service organisations; - Reviewing key correspondence with the Financial Conduct Authority and HMRC in relation to compliance with laws and regulations; - · Reviewing relevant meeting minutes, including those of the Board of Directors, for matters of relevance to the audit; - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations, such as credits to revenue and a debit to the statement of financial position (other than to expected accounts), which may be indicative of the overstatement or manipulation of revenue; - · Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing; - Assessment of matters reported on the Quilter plc's whistleblowing register that relate to the company, including the quality and results of management's investigation of such matters; and - Reviewing the disclosures in the Annual Report and financial statements against the specific legal requirements, for example within the Directors' Report.